 PowerShell 1.0 came with a set of cmdlets that you could use to access WMI.
 These were basic cmdlets that work in all subsequent versions of Windows PowerShell.
 However, there is no support for these cmdlets directly in PowerShell 7.
 You can invoke older WMI cmdlet-based scripts on a machine using PowerShell remoting if you really need to.

 With PowerShell V3, Microsoft did some significant work on WMI, resulting in a new module, CimCmdlets.
 There were several great reasons behind both the new module and the associated updates to some of the WMI internals to assist developers.
 In this chapter, you make use of the CimCmdlets module to access the features of WMI.
 You can read more about why the team decided to build new cmdlets in a blog post at https://devblogs.microsoft.com/powershell/introduction-to-cim-cmdlets/.
 If you have scripts that use the older WMI cmdlets, consider upgrading them to use the later CimCmdlets module instead.
 These newer cmdlets are faster, which is always a nice benefit.

+WMI architecture

-Before looking at the CimCmdlets and what you can do with them, it is useful to understand the WMI architecture within Windows.
+Before looking at CimCmdlets and what you can do with them, it is useful to understand the WMI architecture within Windows.
 The run-time architecture of WMI is the same in Windows 10 and Windows Server 2022.
 The following diagram shows the WMI conceptual architecture: